dugu9sword/manytasks/README.md

 All running logs are stored in `sample_task.logs`.
 You can click the item in the list to view the last 100 lines of the log.

-The running log of the alchemist is written into `alchemist.txt`
+The running log of the manytasks is written into `manytasks.txt`

 The IO stream of tasks (e.g. `print()`, `Exception`, `Error`, ...) are redirected to `task-[index].txt`.